Reliable DUI Bail

 There are 2 types of DUI violations for which you can be cited or arrested.
 You can be charged with a regular DUI which means an officer determines that you are under the influence of drugs or alcohol while driving, or you can be charged with a DUI Per Se.
 In this case, you were driving and were tested (either by breath or by blood) with the results being equal to or higher than 0.08% BAC (Blood Alcohol Content).
 There is a zero-tolerance policy for driving under the influence for persons under the age of 21.
 Should you be charged with a DUI or DWI with a BAC of 0.02% or higher (which is a level low enough to occur if you’ve been drinking cough medicine recently) and you are younger than 21 years old, your license will be suspended for at least six months and involves a fine depending on the BAC results.
 If you’re under 21 and your BAC is tested at 0.08% or higher, you may face the same treatment in court as an adult.

-In Georgia, upon arrest for a DUI you are faced with both a criminal case which has to be made against you, and a separate suspension of your license.
-Regardless of what happens in criminal court, the Georgia DDS (Department of Driver Services) is in charge of handling your license suspension pursuant to the “implied consent laws.”
-Implied Consent means that if you refuse an alcohol detection test after being pulled over or apprehended by a law enforcement official, your driver’s license it automatically suspended for one year.
+In GA, upon arrest for a DUI you are faced with both a criminal case that has to be made against you and a separate suspension of your license.
+Regardless of what happens in criminal court, the GA DDS (Department of Driver Services) is in charge of handling your license suspension pursuant to the “implied consent laws.”
+Implied Consent means that if you refuse an alcohol detection test after being pulled over or apprehended by a law enforcement official, your driver’s license is automatically suspended for one year.

 Consequences of DUI / DWI Offenses